-Today's UV index in Apia, Samoa will be up to 9.7, indicating a very high level of sun exposure for the average person.
+Today's UV index in Apia, Samoa will be up to 7.9, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Apia, Samoa is typically very high, often reaching levels of 11 or more during sunny days, especially between September and April.
 This means the sun’s rays are very strong.